 "Can't go wrong with God," Muema told UTSanDiego.com.

-Muema, 21, plans to workout at San Diego State’s pro day in March.
+Muema, 21, does plan to workout at San Diego State’s pro day next month.

 Well, unless, you know …